minvs1/paysera/README.md

 ## Usage

-You can set default config like so:
+You can set default configuration like this:

 ```ruby
 Paysera.config do |config|